 Labib AbouZahr is a Cardiothoracic surgeon and CEO of the Labib Medical Center in Sidon.
 He established the Cardiac Surgery program at the Labib Medical Center and the Clemenceau Medical Center in Beirut, where he also practices.
 Prior to that, he had a career in Cardiothoracic surgery at the University of Toronto from 1997 to 1999 and McMaster University from 1999 to 2005.
 Labib AbouZahr is a medical graduate from the American University in Beirut.
 He specialized in General Surgery and Cardiothoracic Surgery at the University of Toronto.

-Amer Bisat is the Managing Director and Head of Sovereign and Emerging Markets (Alpha) at BlackRock where he leads a team managing approximately $20 billion in government and corporate bonds.
-He is a member of the Fundamental Fixed Income ExCo and named PM on several flagship BlackRock funds.
-Prior to that, he held portfolio management positions at Morgan Stanley and UBS and, between 1991 and 1998, was a senior economist at the IMF.
-He taught graduate level economics courses at Columbia University, co-authored a book on globalization, and published number of papers on growth and financial economics.
-He is the former president of the Arab Banking Association of North America and a member of the Council of Foreign Relations.
-Amer Bisat earned a BA in economics from the American University of Beirut and a PhD. from Columbia University.
+Amer Bisat, PhD, is the Global Head of Emerging Markets at BlackRock and a member of the firm’s Global Fixed Income Executive Committee.
+In this capacity, he leads a team managing approximately $40 billion in government and corporate bonds.
+Dr. Bisat's service with BlackRock dates back to 2013.
+Prior to that, he was a partner in two macro hedge funds, and held portfolio management responsibilities at UBS and Morgan Stanley.
+Between 1991 and 1998, he was a senior economist at the International Monetary Fund (IMF) where he helped negotiate high profile programs with Russia, Ukraine, and Egypt.
+Dr. Bisat taught graduate level economics courses at Columbia University, co-authored a book on globalization and academic and policy papers on growth and financial sector development.
+He is a member of the Council on Foreign Relations and sits on the Advisory Council of the Carnegie Middle East Center.
+He is a trustee of a number of Middle Eastern cultural and art institutions.
+Dr. Bisat earned a bacherlor's degree in economics from the American University of Beirut and a PhD in economics from Columbia University.

-Acting Director - Institute of Political Science USJ
+Director - Institute of Political Science at USJ

-Karim Bitar is the Research Director at the Institute for International and Strategic Relations in Paris (IRIS) and the Director of Political Science Institute at Université Saint-Joseph.
+Karim Bitar is the Director of the Institute of Political Science at Université Saint-Joseph in Beirut (USJ) and Senior Fellow at the Institute for International and Strategic Relations in Paris (IRIS).
 He is an Associate Fellow at the Geneva Center for Security Policy (GCSP) and a Research Associate at Brussels’ Institut Medea.
 In addition, Bitar is the Vice-President of the Circle of Arab Economists and the secretary general of the Emile Bitar Foundation.
 Karim Bitar graduated from France’s National School of Administration and from the Paris Institute of Political Studies.
 He also studied Law at the University of Paris Sorbonne and obtained a BA in Economics and International Relations from McGill University.
 He spent his senior year at Harvard where he studied Government and specialized in Middle East Studies.